-For the year ended December 31, 2020, the District transferred operations and maintenance taxes collected in excess of the amount allowed for the years 2017 through 2020 from the General Fund to the Debt Service Fund.
+For the year ended December 31, 2022, the District transferred operations and maintenance taxes collected in excess of the amount allowed for the year from the General Fund to the Debt Service Fund.

 This information is an integral part of the accompanying financial statements.